 The real boon is it lets you download free language packs on Android to access offline.
 Do this in the UK before you go, and you won't need data to use it overseas.

-To do it, download and open the app, press the menu button and select offline languages.
+To do it, download and open the app, press the menu button and select "offline languages".
 Then tap the pin button for each language you want to download.
-There are 50 to choose from, including French, Spanish, Greek and Thai.
+There are 90 to choose from, including French, Spanish, Greek and Thai.

 You'll need Android 2.3 or above

 The offline translation feature's only available if your phone's running Android 2.3 or above.
-To check which version yours is on, go to 'settings', then 'about device' or 'about phone'.
-You should also be able to update the phone's software from here too.
+To check which version yours is on, go to "settings", then "about device" or "about phone".
+You should be able to update the phone's software from here too.

 Download it before you go